 Packing for a trip out of town, especially one that involves air travel, can be complicated.
-You need to think about things like the weight of your luggage, the size of your carry-on, the TSA requirements for liquids and, for some travelers, how to get your refrigerated prescription medications (such as insulin, certain antibiotic suspensions, and some biologics) from point A to point B intact.
+You need to think about things like the weight of your luggage, the size of your carry-on, the TSA requirements and, for some travelers, how to get your refrigerated medications from point A to point B intact.
+Medicine that needs to be refrigerated includes insulin, certain antibiotic suspensions, and some biologics.

 And this, says Dr. Norman Tomaka, a clinical consultant pharmacist in Melbourne, Florida, and spokesperson for the American Pharmacists Association, requires plenty of forethought.
 You can’t just toss your meds into a handbag with an ice pack and call it good, he says.
 If you do, you might find yourself scrambling for a replacement prescription once you reach your destination.

 Once you’ve done all of that, Dr. Tomaka advises finding out whether refrigeration for your medication is mandatory or simply preferred (your pharmacist should be able to supply this information).
 If it isn’t mandatory, refrigerating it once you reach your destination might suffice (depending on the length of the trip).
 If it is mandatory, you’ll need to find a way to keep it cool.
-Either way, do not check your prescription meds.
+Either way, do not put your prescription meds in checked luggage.

 You can also use your own portable ice chests and cooler gel packs (like the kind used for lunch boxes), says Vicki Sowards, director of nursing resources for Passport Health, a network of travel medicine and immunization clinics across North America.
 However, if you go that route make sure the gel packs are labeled as such so they don’t raise any eyebrows at the security checkpoint, Dr. Tomaka says.

-Always leave medications in their original containers and place them inside a labeled plastic bag before putting them inside the cooling container, Sowards and Dr. Tomaka advise.
-If you would rather use ice, that’s fine, too, says Sowards—as long you are able to replace the ice before it completely melts.
-As for dry ice, don’t even think about it, says Dr. Tomaka.
+If you would rather use ice, that’s fine too, says Sowards, as long you are able to replace the ice before it completely melts—you don’t want melted ice leaking into your medication and/or its packaging As for dry ice, don’t even think about it, says Dr. Tomaka.

 “Dry ice is dangerous for multiple reasons,” he says.
 “One, you don’t want to handle it; and, two, it freezes [which would destroy the medication].”

-Most importantly, no matter what you use to keep your refrigerated meds cool, be sure to keep the temperature stable throughout the trip.
-This detailed chart by Healthcare Ready can help you figure out exactly what that means for your prescription.
+Most importantly, no matter what you use to keep your refrigerated medications cool be sure to keep the temperature stable throughout the trip.